Shreehar-KE/learning-dsa/yt-notes/python-for-coding-interviews.md

 3
 """
 ```

-	- Another method using index & value
+- Another method with index & value
 ```python
 nums = [1, 2, 3]
 for i, n in enumerate(nums):